Frequently Asked Questions

 I have heard that some people in London have not been able to connect solar power to the grid — is this true?

-As a result, not everyone can connect generation to London Hydro's grid because of constraints.
 Capacity constraints are evaluated through the Generation Connection approval process and capacity is allocated on a first-come first-served basis.
-To confirm whether or not you can connect generation at your location, please contact London Hydro Generation at generation@londonhydro.com or by phone at 519-661-5800 ext.
+To confirm whether or not you can connect generation at your location and/or whether your solar + battery system would need an automatic transfer switch, please contact London Hydro Generation at generation@londonhydro.com or by phone at 519-661-5800 ext.
 5723

 Where in London are these grid constraints?